 As Music Director & Principal Conductor of the London Chamber Orchestra, Warren-Green is dedicated to the promotion of new works and the established chamber orchestra repertoire.
 He is greatly involved in all LCO activities, including Music Junction, LCO’s leading community and outreach project.

-LCO President Vladimir Ashkenazy conducts the LCO in December 2014, featuring a programme of Sibelius, Elgar and Shostakovich.
+LCO President Vladimir Ashkenazy conducts the LCO in June 2016, featuring a programme of Sibelius and Elgar.

 Education and Outreach Artistic Director

 Rosemary Warren-Green plays a leading role in the LCO’s ground-breaking community project: Music Junction, where young people from very different backgrounds work together to create mutual empathy and connection through music-making.

 Private and Public Engagements

 The London Chamber Orchestra gives both public and private performances in the UK and internationally.
 Private engagements can include intimate concerts for individuals and large-scale corporate events.

 LCO offers clients the opportunity to: